manifestlifeinc/open-data/samples/README.md

 # Samples

 Sample analysis scripts making use of CDS open data sets.
+Here are the featured files in this directory

 ## Contents